Spring 2022 Master's in Four Competition Finalists

 Monetary prizes: 1st, 2nd, and 3rd place winners are selected by judges while the "People's Choice" winner is selected by the audience's vote.

 - Eligibility: Master's students with at least 18 hours of graduate coursework earned toward the degree.

-- Four minute time limit.
+- Four minute time limit to present on topic

 - A maximum of four slides that have no animation, embedded video, audio, or movement of any kind.

 - A solo, non-technical oral description of the student's research or creative endeavors.

 - No props, notes or costumes are allowed.

 - A maximum of 16 points may be earned.

 - The following will be rated by the judges:

 - Opening/hook captures the audience's attention